 |25||North Carolina State||4-2||234|

-Tags: Arizona Wildcats Basketball Baylor Bears Cincinnati Bearcats Colorado Buffaloes Creighton Blue Jays Duke Blue Devils Featured Florida Gators Georgetown Hoyas Gonzaga Bulldogs Illinois Fighting Illini Indiana Hoosiers Kansas Jayhawks Kentucky Wildcats Louisville Cardinals Michigan State Spartans Michigan Wolverines Minnesota Golden Gophers Missouri Tigers New Mexico Lobos North Carolina State Wolfpack North Carolina Tar Heels Notre Dame Fighting Irish Oklahoma State Cowboys Popular San Diego State Aztecs Syracuse Orange Unlv Runnin Rebels Wichita State Shockers
+Tags: Arizona Wildcats Basketball Baylor Bears Cincinnati Bearcats Colorado Buffaloes Creighton Blue Jays Duke Blue Devils Florida Gators Georgetown Hoyas Gonzaga Bulldogs Illinois Fighting Illini Indiana Hoosiers Kansas Jayhawks Kentucky Wildcats Louisville Cardinals Michigan State Spartans Michigan Wolverines Minnesota Golden Gophers Missouri Tigers New Mexico Lobos North Carolina State Wolfpack North Carolina Tar Heels Notre Dame Fighting Irish Oklahoma State Cowboys San Diego State Aztecs Syracuse Orange Unlv Runnin Rebels Wichita State Shockers